Skip to main content

 EPA Collaboration with Japan

-EPA and the Ministry of the Environment of Japan (MOEJ) collaborate bilaterally, regionally and through multilateral processes such as the G7 and G20 on addressing climate change, marine litter and circular economy, management of mercury and other chemicals, and environmental education and youth matters.
+EPA and the Ministry of the Environment of Japan (MOEJ) collaborate bilaterally, regionally and through multilateral processes such as the G7 and G20 on issues such as addressing marine litter and circular economy and the management of mercury and other chemicals.

 Explore our work in Japan: